Colino History, Family Crest & Coats of Arms

 The surname Colino was first found in at Lecce, the historic city in southern Italy, the capital of the province of Lecce and a port city located on the southern tip of the Italian peninsula in the 14th century, where Francesco Colaci was an architect.

-Early History of the Colino family
+Important Dates for the Colino family

 Colino Spelling Variations